Nishkarsh9/ticket/SCRUMS-135.md

 ## Introduction

-This README provides a comprehensive walkthrough to set up secure authentication using **Two-Factor Authentication (2FA)** and **Personal Access Token (PAT - Classic)** for accessing protected systems, services, or repositories (e.g., GitHub, internal platforms).
+This README provides a comprehensive walkthrough to set up secure authentication using **Two-Factor Authentication (2FA)** and **Personal Access Token (PAT - Classic)** for accessing protected systems, services, or repositories (e.g., GitHub).

 ---

 ## Pre-requisites

-- A valid user account on the platform (e.g., GitHub, GitLab, internal tool).
+- A valid user account on the platform (e.g., GitHub, GitLab).
 - Admin or developer access to manage tokens or 2FA.
 - Mobile device with an Authenticator App (Google Authenticator, Microsoft Authenticator, etc.).
 - Installed Git CLI (if working with code repositories).